Rising Violet Board of Directors

 Tiffany Sowby, Founder

-Tiffany earned a degree in family science from the University of Utah.
-It was there she met her husband, Mike.
+Tiffany earned her BS in family studies from the University of Utah and her MA in social justice and human rights from Arizona State University.
+It was at the University of Utah she met her husband, Mike.
 They were assigned to plan a party for an organization they both belonged to.
 She thought he had an annoying sense of humor; he thought she was immature.
 Despite this auspicious beginning, they soon became friends, and then decided to become kissing friends.
 The rest is history.
 (For the record, she is no longer immature, but the annoyance level of his sense of humor is debatable.)
 They live in Utah with their five children.

 There is always room in Tiffany’s schedule for long conversations with friends; shopping for shoes that compliment her great legs and always-painted toe nails; a board or card game (her favorite is Scrabble; she ABSOLUTELY MUST have the car in Monopoly); alone time with her husband; or perusing travel sites for her next vacation.
 She has never eaten a Reese’s Peanut Butter Cup or had a bloody nose and can’t stand sticky floors or the smell of Play-Doh.

 Tiffany speculates that the idea of Rising Violet began when she was seven years old and a friend said, “You ask soooo many questions.”
 Tiffany has always had a passion for people and their unique lives, stories and experiences.
 She values honesty and integrity (sometimes to a fault, she admits).
-These passions, combined with Tiffany’s years of writing and speaking about motherhood, inspired Tiffany to create Rising Violet, a place where the untold stories of women and mothers can be told truthfully and unapologetically.
-She can be reached at email@example.com.
+These passions, combined with Tiffany’s years of writing and speaking about women and motherhood, inspired Tiffany to create Rising Violet.
+She can be reached at firstname.lastname@example.org.

-With all her children finally in school (hooray!) she spends her newly-found free time in a ballet studio, shamelessly using Google if she gets stuck on The New York Times crossword puzzle (which, ahem, doesn’t happen all that often, except maybe on Saturdays), trying to stay awake while she reads, and working with Rising Violet.
+Currently, Alisha serves on the board of directors for Charlotte Youth Ballet, which recently celebrated its 40th season.
+She spends her free time in a ballet studio, at the gym, trying to stay awake while she reads, learning Korean, and working with Rising Violet.
 Alisha loves spy movies, family adventures and puns.
 (She would say “good puns,” but has learned that’s an oxymoron.)
 She once indulged her passion for pie-making to such an extent that her children complained about having to eat pie too often!
 (She can’t understand it, either.)
 She will go to great lengths to avoid cooking dinner.
 (And she never met a pair of parentheses she didn’t like.)
-Her future plans include pursuing a graduate degree and continuing to travel the world with her family.
-Her husband wants her to write a best-selling novel (or series; he isn’t picky) so he can devote himself to golf full-time, but she hates writing, so that is not her family’s financial safety net.
-(Sorry, Sweetie.)
+She loves traveling internationally and hiking and especially traveling internationally to go hiking.

 Her great admiration for Tiffany led her to volunteer with Rising Violet.
 Her love for all sorts of stories, and the knowledge that sometimes the most important stories are never told, are her motivation to keep Rising Violet moving forward.
 She can be reached at email@example.com.